Tuesday, May 21, 2013

 I should note a rather curious feature that is indicative of a sharp engineering mind behind the design.
 As usual the focus ring is marked in distance to subject, from infinity on down.
 But what happens once we have made our first revolution?
 The final marking says 0.75 meters (in green) after which we return to infinity.
 Yet we can focus still closer, the new distance indicators appearing on the barrel in front of the focus grip.
 Clever!

-The aperture ring starts at f/2.8 and has markings for f/4, f/5.6, f/8, f/11, f/16, and f/22.
+The aperture ring has markings at f/2.8, f/4, f/5.6, f/8, f/11, f/16, and f/22.
 There are half-click steps between each of these indicators except for the last interval.
-I find that the ring turns almost too easily, but this might be handy for video work.
+It's easily to count clicks without looking at the lens.

 This is an "Auto Aperture" lens, a term I describe in my article on SLR Aperture Control Mechanisms.
-So there is no "A" marking on the aperture ring, but instead a switch to go from "M" to "A".
-On a camera like an Olympus PEN, which meters directly through the glass, this is a treat to use.
-Leave it in "M" and use the aperture ring.
+There's no "A" marking on the aperture ring.
+Instead use a switch to go from "M" to "A".
+When adapting for digital cameras, this is a treat to use.
+Leave it on the "M" setting and use the aperture ring.
 Simple.

 The lens was available in several mounts including Canon FD, Nikon AI, Minolta MD, Pentax K, and M42.
-The latter is what I obtained, mounting it to Pentax with a simple adapter.
-Now I have a second adapter to go from K-mount to Micro Four Thirds.
+The latter is what I own.
+I've adapted this to Pentax K and Micro Four Thirds with simple adapters.

-The front filter is 62mm and the front element is multi-coated, as one can see from the blue colour cast when looking into the lens (see photo above).
+The filter ring is 62mm and the front element is multi-coated.
+One can see a blue colour cast when looking into the lens (see photo above).
 In practice this coating has worked well for me, with no flare evident, though I have not tried a torture test.
 The lens did not come with a hood, just a screw-on cap.
 Vivitar must have sold hoods separately.
-I have a Nikon HN-23 which is an excellent solid chunk of metal.
-(You absolutely require a hood with a telephoto lens like this.)
+But you absolutely require a hood with a telephoto lens like this.
+I recommend the solid metal Nikon HN-23.

 The lens weighs 425g and is 86mm in length.
 Add the hood and it's 113mm.
-With the mount adapters it's 149mm.
+With the MFT mount adapter it's 149mm.
 And fully extended, at maximum magnification, it is a rather daunting 217mm.
-Still, these figures are reasonable considering the alternatives.
+These figures are nonetheless reasonable when compared to the alternatives.

 I've mentioned that the lens has an impressive maximum magnification of 1:2, which permits close focus at 59cm.
-Any contemporary manufacturer would call this a macro lens, but Vivitar insists on the correct definition of the term, which requires 1:1 magnification (meaning that the image on the sensor is the same size as the subject).
-Thus this lens is "Close Focusing" but not "Macro".
+Contemporary manufacturers might call this a macro lens, but Vivitar more correctly labels it "close focusing", since "macro" requires 1:1 magnification.

-I have several macro lenses and find that using them above 1:2 is very difficult.
+I have several macro lenses and find that using them above 1:2 is difficult.
 The slightest motion of camera or subject results in blur, and depth of field is minute.
-So I have generally stuck with the range of 1:2 to 1:4.
-Thus I do not find this lens to limit my use.
-(In any case, serious microphotography requires rails, ring flash, and magnifications above 1:1.
-Not my bag.)
+I generally prefer the range of 1:2 to 1:4 magnification.
+Hence I don't find this lens to limit my photography.

 Here's some perspective on what an engineering achievement this lens is.
 When compared to the Vivitar Series 1 135mm 1:2.3 VMC, it's is one-third lighter, has twice the magnification, and focuses 30cm closer.
 But does it deliver the goods?
 We'll see in part two.